 What is Schema Markup: A Beginner’s Guide

-What is Schema Markup A Beginners Guide
+What Is Schema Markup A Beginners Guide

 As the internet grows and becomes more complex, search engines face the challenge of understanding the content on a website.
 Schema markup is a type of code that webmasters can use to help search engines better understand the content on their websites.
 This guide will explain what schema markup is, why it’s important, and how you can implement it on your website.